focus-trap/focus-trap-react/README.md

 #### containerElements

-Type: `Array of Elements`, optional
+Type: `Array of HTMLElement`, optional

 If passed in, these elements will be used as the boundaries for the focus-trap, instead of the child.
 These get passed as arguments to focus-trap's updateContainerElements method.